 - Send all documents at the same time.

-- Print your name and nine-digit student ID number on each page of the documents that you submit.
+- Print your name and nine-digit student ID number or Social Security Number on each page of the documents you submit.